chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 #### Length Compositions

 Length data for retained catch for MRFSS (1980-2003) and CRFS (2004-2019) were downloaded from the RecFIN website.
 The number of length observation by year are shown in Table \ref{tab:len-samps}.
-Years with the highest number of samples occurred within the last 15 years of the modeled period.
+The highest number of samples occurred within the last 15 years of the modeled period.
 A broad range of sizes, between 20 - 50 cm, have been observed from the recreational fishery across available data years (Figure \ref{fig:rec-len-data}).
 The recreational length data show a pulse of smaller fish starting around 2010, which appears at greater lengths in subsequent years, perhaps indicating of a strong recruitment event.
 The mean size observed across years ranged from 30 to approximately 38 cm (Figure \ref{fig:mean-rec-len-data}).

 The input sample sizes were equal to the number of length samples available by year.